 Outpatient rehab usually lasts three to 12 months, depending on the program you enroll in.
-We highly recommend that if you choose inpatient rehab, you go through outpatient rehab directly after in order to increase your chances of maintaining sobriety upon returning home.
+If you choose inpatient rehab, we highly recommend that you go through outpatient rehab directly after to increase your chances of maintaining sobriety upon returning home.
 You want to put yourself in an environment where you are being encouraged to continue implementing the skills you learned in rehab to stay sober and to handle life’s curveballs in a positive way.
-Outpatient rehab is great for helping you stay on track with overcoming your baclofen addiction.
+Outpatient rehab is excellent for helping you stay on track with overcoming your baclofen addiction.
 You’ll receive treatment 10–12 hours a week in this type of rehab.

 Other skills you learn in cognitive behavioral therapy are problem solving and self-awareness.
-Through increasing your self-awareness, you can see when your fears are playing a role in bad decisions or inaction.
-CBT helps you to become more confident in yourself and to take actions that move you closer to achieving your goals, whether those goals are to be a good parent or to earn a higher income.
+By increasing your self-awareness, you can see when your fears play a role in bad decisions or inaction.
+CBT helps you become more confident in yourself and take actions that move you closer to achieving your goals, whether those goals are to be a good parent or earn a higher income.

 When you’re addicted to baclofen, it may feel as if there’s no help because it’s not one of the common drugs like alcohol, cocaine, and Xanax.
-Our drug addiction treatment at Granite Recovery Center is knowledgeable about addictions to a wide range of drugs, including the well-known and the lesser-known.
+Our drug addiction treatment at Granite Recovery Center is knowledgeable about addictions to various drugs, including the well-known and the lesser-known.
 We welcome patients with any type of drug addiction to go through our treatment programs.